car251290/Tesla-App/README.md

  <img style="width: 15%;height:15%;" src="https://upload.wikimedia.org/wikipedia/commons/6/6a/JavaScript-logo.png">
   </div>
 # View
 The most fundamental component for building a UI, View is a container that supports layout with flexbox, style, some touch handling, and accessibility controls.
-View maps directly to the native view equivalent on whatever platform React Native is running on, whether that is a UIView, <div>, android.view
+View maps directly to the native view equivalent on whatever platform React Native is running on, whether a UIView, <div>, android.
+View
 # Model 3
 <img src="https://user-images.githubusercontent.com/35305955/228104850-f8b7a48a-5095-4987-84c4-fa6f1f1cbf93.png">